HeyzzWatcharin/googleMap-place/README.md

 4. edit google api key
 5. `yarn start`

+if error ---> This page can't load Google Maps correctly. ----> you can delete process.env.GOOGLE_MAPS_API_KEY and write the google key in app.js

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).